oracle/sd4j/README.md

 ![Generated image from the prompt "Professional photograph of George Washington in his garden grilling steaks, detailed face, high quality, 4k"](images/washington-steak.png "Professional photograph of George Washington in his garden grilling steaks, detailed face, high quality, 4k")

 Text: "Professional photograph of George Washington in his garden grilling steaks, detailed face, high quality, 4k", Negative Text: "painting, drawing, art", Seed: 42, Guidance Scale: 10, Inference Steps: 60, Scheduler: Euler Ancestral, Image Size: 512x512.

+## Model support

+The SD4J project supports both SD v1.5 and SD v2 style models, the difference is detected automatically on loading.
+It also supports [SD-Turbo](https://huggingface.co/stabilityai/sd-turbo), a SD v2 model, which can generate acceptable images with as few as two diffusion inference steps (it should work with a single step, but performance is poor in the current implementation possibly due to differences in how the scheduler implementations behave).
+SD-Turbo models do not support negative prompts or classifier-free guidance, so to use such a model set the guidance scale to a value less than 1.0 (which disables it).

 ## Installation